If we’re all in agreement about empathy in B2B marketing, then how come buyers aren’t falling over themselves to act on our messages?

 Tools to learn empathy in B2B marketing

-Without exception, the best way to learn empathy with your B2B buyers is to have regular conversations with them.
+Without exception, the best way to learn empathy with your B2B audience is to have regular conversations with them.
 Just like learning a foreign language, if you immerse yourself in their day-to-day, you can’t help but absorb their experiences yourself.

 Listen very, very, very hard